feronline/Intern_Project_2/README.md

 ## 👨‍💻 Intern Summary
 This project was conducted over 20 days and covered:

--JSON annotation parsing
+- JSON annotation parsing
--Preprocessing and mask generation
+- Preprocessing and mask generation
--PyTorch model building & training
+- PyTorch model building & training
--Augmentation and hyperparameter tuning
+- Augmentation and hyperparameter tuning
--Final evaluation and testing
+- Final evaluation and testing